Using helium 10830 {\AA} transits to constrain planetary magnetic fields: Discussion and Conclusions

 \subsubsection{Eccentricity Uncertainty}

-In order to definitively assert that the velocity shift is due to the outflow, we must know the eccentricity of the planet.
+To definitively assert that the velocity shift is due to the outflow, we must know the planet's eccentricity.
 Since highly irradiated planets are close to their host stars, they are generally assumed to have undergone orbital circularization.
-Small deviations away from a circular orbit can cause a maximum apparent velocity shift, $\Delta v_{\text{los}}$, of:
+Small deviations away from a circular orbit can cause an apparent velocity shift, $\Delta v_{\text{los}}$, of:

-where $v_k$ is Keplerian velocity and $\Delta e$ is the deviation of eccentricity from zero. \citet{VanEylen2019} determined the eccentricities for a sample of Kepler planets through a combination of astroseismology and transit light-curve analysis.
+where $v_k$ is Keplerian velocity, {\tworc e is the eccentricity} and $\omega$ is the argument of periastron of the planet \citep[e.g][]{Murray2010}. \citet{VanEylen2019} determined the eccentricities for a sample of Kepler planets through a combination of astroseismology and transit light-curve analysis.
 However, uncertainties in the eccentricity for individual planets were rarely $< 0.1$.
 For a planet with a typical orbital velocity of $\sim 100 \text{ km s}^{-1}$, an eccentricity uncertainty of $\sim $0.1 can lead to a velocity shift of $\sim 10 \text{ km s}^{-1}$, which is on the order of the velocity shift of due to the outflow geometry.
 This is also true when TTVs are used to determine eccentricities in multi-planetary systems \citep{VanEylen2015}.

-The detection of a secondary eclipse can be used to constrain the eccentricity of individual planets significantly more precisely such that we can rule out this as a source of the observed velocity shift.
-Due to their high temperatures and large size, this is often possible for hot Jupiters \citep[e.g,][]{Charbonneau2005, Baskin2013}.
-Previously, this has not been the case for sub Neptunes.
-However, with JWST it will be possible to detect the secondary eclipse of sub Neptunes.
+{\tworc The detection of a secondary eclipse can be used to measure $e\text{cos}\omega$ of individual planets precisely \citep[e.g][]{Winn2010}, such that we can rule out this as a source of the observed velocity shift.} Due to their high temperatures and large size, this is often possible for hot Jupiters \citep[e.g,][]{Charbonneau2005, Baskin2013}.
+Previously, this has not generally been the case for sub-Neptunes.
+However, with JWST, detecting the secondary eclipse of some sub-Neptunes might be possible.